l12f3r/CKAstudy/Managing the Kubernetes API Server and Pods/02managingObjectsLabelsAnnotationsNamespaces/02workingWithLabels.md

 - Deployments can instantiate objects (like a ReplicaSet) with a specific label
   - Pods scheduled by this ReplicaSet will have this label associated to it
+  - The ReplicaSet's has a pattern label, `pod-template-hash`, included as suffix of its name.
+This pattern is passed to Pods scheduled by the ReplicaSet as label
+    - For instance, a ReplicaSet imperatively created as `hello-world` will actually be called something like `hello-world-5646fcc96b` and will carry and pass the `pod-template-hash=5646fcc96b` label to the Pods scheduled by it
   - If this label is changed on the Deployment level (`version=1` to `version=2`, for instance), a new ReplicaSet with this new label will be instantiated and new Pods will be scheduled on the new ReplicaSet, with the new label
-  - If a Pod loses this label, it'll be removed from the ReplicaSet
+    - If a Pod loses the matching label, it'll be removed from the ReplicaSet but will still be running.
+A new Pod will be scheduled by the ReplicaSet to replace the edited, un-matching label Pod

 ## Declaring Deployments and Services with Labels